 What Is A QR Code?

-Technically speaking, QR codes or Quick Response codes are a form of a 2D barcode.
+QR code meaning is a Quick Response code and technically speaking, it is a form of a 2D barcode.
 They’re checkerboard-like scannable squares that have grown much in popularity in recent years.

 Unlike a barcode, a QR code is backed by a link that when scanned, takes the scanner to a webpage, an app, or in many cases, a payment portal.
 They can also be easily scanned using a smartphone camera.